-This article was originally published on November 3, 2012, on Dr. James Tabor’s popular Taborblog, a site that discusses and reports on “‘All things biblical’ from the Hebrew Bible to Early Christianity in the Roman World and Beyond.”
+This article was originally published in November 2012 on Dr. James Tabor’s popular Taborblog, a site that discusses and reports on “‘All things biblical’ from the Hebrew Bible to Early Christianity in the Roman World and Beyond.”
 Bible History Daily republished the article with consent of the author.
 Visit Taborblog or scroll down to read a brief bio of James Tabor.

 What can we reliably know about Paul and how can we know it?
 As is the case with Jesus, this is not an easy question.
 Historians have been involved in what has been called the “Quest for the Historical Jesus” for the past one hundred and seventy-five years, evaluating and sifting through our sources, trying to determine what we can reliably say about him.[i]
 As it happens, the quest for the historical Paul began almost simultaneously, inaugurated by the German scholar Ferdinand Christian Baur.[ii]
 Baur put his finger squarely on the problem: There are four different “Pauls” in the New Testament, not one, and each is quite distinct from the others.
 New Testament scholars today are generally agreed on this point.[iii]